suma2001/Flutter-Projects/Basic_Calculator/README.md

 ## How to run

-  - Clone this repo : github.com/suma2001/Flutter-Projects/tree/master/Basic_Calculator
+  - Clone it : github.com/suma2001/Flutter-Projects/tree/master/Basic_Calculator
   - Open the project in Android Studio and run the lib/main.dart file.

 ## Screenshot